cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: 'Not least, we include our archive of empowering ' -
+        text: 'Not least, we include our archive (begun in 1989) of empowering ' -
         type: text
         marks: